vineetasharma/JavaScript-Basic-Concepts/README.md

 ## Dynamic versus static code
 The word dynamic is used to describe both client-side JavaScript, and server-side languages — it refers to the ability to update the display of a web page/app to show different things in different circumstances, generating new content as required.
 Server-side code dynamically generates new content on the server, e.g. pulling data from a database, whereas client-side JavaScript dynamically generates new content inside the browser on the client, e.g. creating a new HTML table, filling it with data requested from the server, then displaying the table in a web page shown to the user.
 The meaning is slightly different in the two contexts, but related, and both approaches (server-side and client-side) usually work together.

+## async and defer
+There are actually two modern features we can use to bypass the problem of the blocking script — async and defer.
+Let's look at the difference between these two.

+Scripts loaded using the async attribute will download the script without blocking the page while the script is being fetched.
+However, once the download is complete, the script will execute, which blocks the page from rendering.
+You get no guarantee that scripts will run in any specific order.
+It is best to use async when the scripts in the page run independently from each other and depend on no other script on the page.

+Scripts loaded with the defer attribute will load in the order they appear on the page.
+They won't run until the page content has all loaded, which is useful if your scripts depend on the DOM being in place.